SiobhanBaines/Harry-Potter-Memory-Game/README.md

 [Mobile](https://github.com/SiobhanBaines/Siobhan-Baines-MS2-HP-Game/blob/89767e01a22aba418c6e45b7f594a5c2a83a05ab/reference%20documents/wireframes/MS2-HP-Game_Mobile.pdf)

 ###### Design modifications
-Since the orignal design there have been some changes.
+Since the original design there have been some changes.
 1. Originally there was only going to be a menu travelable instructions page but I decided to add an about page creating the need for a menu to select the pages.
-The menu was moved to the left hand side because, when using the bootstrap navbar 'hamburger icon' on the right on smaller devices, the icon jumped left to expand the dropdown menu which I thought looked untidy.
+The menu was moved to the left-hand side because, when using the bootstrap navbar 'hamburger icon' on the right on smaller devices, the icon jumped left to expand the dropdown menu which I thought looked untidy.
 2. I decided against a score tally because it seemed unnecessary for the enjoyment of the game.
-Instead I decided the player would have a better UX if a recognisable friendly character from Harry Potter congratulated them.
+Instead, I decided the player would have a better UX if a recognisable friendly character from Harry Potter congratulated them.
 I tried to keep the wording of the message in tune with the character.
 3. The wording of the losing messages stayed very close to the orignal design with some adjustments to help with the cosmetic UX.
 4. My mentor suggested a wooden background for the losing messages and my daughter suggests a piece of parchment which was more in keeping with the Harry Potter theme.
 5. I also decided clearing the screen and showing the losing message in the centre was more impactful and would be easier to read on smaller devices.

 ### *Surface*
-The images I am using on the wesite include the school crest, the four house crests, Dobby and some parchment.(see below under Media)
+1. The images I am using on the wesite include the school crest, the four house crests, Dobby and some parchment.(see below under Media)
-The four house crests will act as the four buttons and give the colors red, green, yellow and blue which will have the ability to illuminate.
+2. The four house crests will act as the four buttons and give the colors red, green, yellow and blue which will have the ability to illuminate.
-The background will be a dark regal/magical purple.
+3. The background will be a dark regal/magical purple.
-The headings will be in a bright yellow to represent gold.
+4. The headings will be in a bright yellow to represent gold.
-The win message will appear below Dobby in yellow with a red boarder.
+5. The win message will appear below Dobby in yellow with a red boarder.
-The lose messages will appear on the parchement in black.
+6. The lose messages will appear on the parchment in black.
-The font on the main game pages will be in the 'Parry Hotter' font which is similar to the real Harry Potter lettering. [font by Anke Arnold](www.anke-art.de)
+The font on the main game pages will be in the 'Parry Hotter' font which is similar to the real Harry Potter lettering. [font by Anke Arnold](https://www.anke-art.de)
 The font on the How to play and About pages will be white so it stands out from the page making it easy to read.
 #### Hogwarts School Crest
 ![image](https://github.com/SiobhanBaines/Siobhan-Baines-MS2-HP-Game/blob/360d1825cd9bcd90d9a500c425ff503ab356e807/assets/images/hogwarts_crest.png)